Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Seaventures' rehabilitated oil rig, about 0.6 miles (one kilometer) from the Malaysian island of Mabul in East Borneo, serves as a hotel for adventure seekers.

-Even though the structure still screams of its industrial heritage, "onboard" you will find high-speed wifi, airconditioned bedrooms, and even a gaming room.
+Even though the structure still screams its industrial heritage, "onboard," you will find high-speed wifi, airconditioned bedrooms, and even a gaming room.

-Slightly confusing and definitely very unusual, The Cubehouse must have required a lot of custom furniture but looks surprisingly homely and welcoming inside.
+Although slightly confusing and definitely very unusual, The Cubehouse must have required a lot of custom furniture.
+However, it looks surprisingly homely and welcoming inside.

-The cubes houses were designed by Piet Blom and built in 1984.
-They are constructed over a walkway and are angled to create the impression of a forest.
+The unusual tilted and co-joint set of cube houses feature comparably crazy interiors.
+The cube houses were designed by Piet Blom, and construction was finished in 1984.
+They are built over a walkway and angled to create a forest impression.

 The triangle-shaped lower level contains the living area.
 The windows on this level open onto the environment below due to the slope of the tilted cube.